How to Show, Not Tell – 7 Creative Writing Dos and Don’ts

 year 7 and 8 english how to show not tell 8 creative writing dos and donts hero banner

 Surely, you’ve heard your teachers go on about ‘show, not tell’.
 But what do they really mean?
 And, how do you do it?
-In this article, we will show you the essential seven creative writing dos and don’ts for showing and not telling.
+In this article, we will show you the essential 7 creative writing do’s and don’ts for showing and not telling.

 What does Show, Not Tell mean?

-The shade under the post office’s awning was somewhat bearable, but stepping out into the midday sun was a whole other story.
-My poorly-chosen cardigan came off faster than you could say “it’s unbearable!”.
+The shade under the post office’s awning was just bearable, but stepping into the midday sun was a whole other story.
+My poorly-chosen cardigan came off faster than you could say “it’s unbearable!”

 See how much more meaningful and engaging this sounds?
-We can visualise the extent of the sun’s heat, instead of simply thinking that it’s hot.
-We also get a peek of who and where our character is.
+We can visualise the sun’s heat, instead of simply thinking that it’s hot.
+We also get a peek at who and where our character is.

-We know that distinguishing between the two can seem frustrating at first.
+Knowing the difference between the two can be frustrating at first.
 However, once you get the hang of it, using ‘show, not tell’ will be second nature to you!
-That’s why we’re going to show you the seven dos and don’ts to ‘show, not tell’.
+Here are the seven dos and don’ts to ‘show, not tell’.

 year 7 and 8 english how to show not tell 8 creative writing dos and donts - story imagination